-Community Safety and Security Courseware
+Community Safety Courseware

 The Community Safety and Security courseware is intended to improve students' knowledge of issues relating to safety and security.
 This is done with a view to: (a) strengthen support for local community partnership, (b) improve the life chances of young people, and (c) prevent the likelihood of at-risk youth involvement in gang violence.